 You can see a screen that prompts you to enter a comment about the changes you made.
 To make your changes available to your collaborators, click Share.

 You are reminded every two hours if you have not shared your changes.
 To change the frequency of this reminder or dismiss it, modify the settings in Preferences > Collaboration within the Unshared Team projects Changes section.

 New asset status badges in Premiere Pro alert you when team members edit the assets before they share those changes.
 These visual cues avoid editing conflicts:

-- A white up arrow indicates that you have added an asset and not shared, so your collaborators do not have access to that media in the team project.
+- A white up arrow indicates that you have added an asset and not shared, so your collaborators do not have access to that asset in the team project.

-- A red pencil warns that you and another editor have edited the asset and would lead to conflict when shared.
+- A red pencil warns that you and another editor have edited the asset which would lead to a conflict when shared.

 When another collaborator shares changes, a corresponding "shared" badge is added to the item in the Team Project Panel, the Timeline, and the Program Monitor or Source Monitor.

-When multiple collaborators simultaneously work on a team project, it is possible that some of the edited assets conflict with the changes you recently shared.
-If there are conflicts after the latest changes, and you attempt to share your work, Team Projects displays a conflict resolution dialog box with the following options:
+When multiple collaborators simultaneously work on a team project, it is possible that some of your edited assets conflict with their versions shared by another collaborator.
+If you attempt to share your changes in that situation, team projects display a conflict resolution dialog box with the following options: